Saving money as a digital nomad can be difficult, but it’s not impossible.

 TIP: Some places require 3-8 hours a week, which is very manageable, and as a digital nomad, you can easily make time for that!

 7. Check-in online.

 This is a no-brainer, but I’m still surprised at how many people don’t do it.
 I keep seeing lines at the airport of people who haven’t checked in online.

-Checking in online is quick and easy, and it can save you a lot of time and money.
+Online check-in is quick and easy, saving you time and money.